openldap/openldap/contrib/slapd-modules/ppm/ppm.md

 # Tokens are separated by the following delimiters : space tabulation _ - , ; £
 checkRDN 0

+# checkAttributes parameter
+# Format:
+# checkRDN [ATTR1,ATTR2,...]
+# Description:
+# Password must not contain a token from the values in the given list of attributes
+# Tokens are substrings of the values of the given attributes,
+# delimited by: space tabulation _ - , ; @
+# For example, if uid="the wonderful entry",
+# password must not contain "the", nor "wonderful", nor "entry"
+checkAttributes

 # forbiddenChars parameter
 # Format:
 # forbiddenChars [CHARACTERS_FORBIDDEN]